The Time-Warp, Nerves, and Hitting 50/50 The Great Two-Week Misplacement

 Nerves, Hormones, and the Hangover

 My week started with a serious physical challenge.
 I visited the chiropractor last Friday, and while I usually feel great afterward, my neck nerves must have gotten irritated.
-By Sunday, my right arm was numb and tingly, making the homeschool surfing drive to the mount less than fun on Monday.
+By Sunday, my right arm was numb and tingly, making the homeschool surfing drive to the Mount less than fun on Monday.

 The good news?
 I started my cycle of progesterone that night.
 I woke up Tuesday feeling completely relaxed, and my arm felt great—a huge relief.
-The only real problem is that first-night effect: it still makes me feel a bit drunk the following day.
+The only real problem is that "first-night effect": it still makes me feel a bit drunk the following day.
 Thankfully, that feeling now only lasts a day, not the whole week like it did when I first started!

 The HRT Balancing Act

 While the 3 pumps of Estrogel are doing an okay job, I know there’s still room for improvement.
+The biggest hurdles this week were:

 • Afternoon Fatigue: It's still kicking my butt.
 Hitting that wall every afternoon is so frustrating.